Weymouth Workers' Compensation

 In Weymouth, Massachusetts, 27.53 percent of the workforce is employed in sales, office jobs, or the field of administrative support.
 More than 13 percent of the workforce has management, business or finance jobs and 12.06 percent of workers in Weymouth are reportedly employed in construction, excavation, maintenance or repair.

 In 2013, a total of 796 workers in the United States were killed in the construction industry, according to the Bureau of Labor Statistics.
 While construction is very dangerous, even professional workers in business jobs can lose their lives while performing work duties.
 In fact, the Bureau of Labor Statistics reports 408 deaths among workers killed in the professional and business services sector during 2013.
 Any worker hurt or sick because of his job has legal rights under Massachusetts law.
-A Weymouth workers’ compensation attorney at the Law Offices of Jeffrey S. Glassman can help those who have been harmed to make a claim for benefits.Weymouth Workers Face On-the-Job Risks
+A Weymouth workers’ compensation attorney at the Jeffrey Glassman Injury Lawyers can help those who have been harmed to make a claim for benefits.Weymouth Workers Face On-the-Job Risks

 Weymouth is located within Norfolk County, Massachusetts.
 Weymouth is the second-oldest European settlement within the state.
 The area was settled by Europeans in 1622, but the initial settlement failed as men from London could not face the hardships necessary to survive and thrive in the area.